ale-nsa-team/ale.aos8/docs/ale.aos8.aos8_static_routes_module.rst

     # Using deleted----------------------------------------------------------------------------------------

-    - name: Configure a static route on Alcatel device
+    - name: Configure a static route on Alcatel-Lucent Enterprise device
       gather_facts: false
       connection: network_cli
       hosts: all